-Now I want to show you some of the pictures I got taken as well as share my thoughts.
+Now I want to show you some of the pictures I got taken and share my thoughts.
 Maybe I could inspire you to get up close to nature? ????

-I found two branches with these amazing textures on.
+I found two branches with these amazing textures on them.
 I immediately felt that it was something I wanted to spend time on.
 So I go into immersion mode, which I love to be in.

-Top picture on this blog post that Tina took of me, I am actually in the process of photographing one branch.
-I moved around on it so I got different backgrounds and lights to work with.
+The top picture on this blog post that Tina took of me, I am actually in the process of photographing one branch.
+I moved around on it, so I got different backgrounds and lights to work with.
 I think it looks like something that should be from under the water by the sea.
 And it fascinates me a lot.

-When I’m out only with the macro lens, I can feel the brain working in a completely different way (just like when I was thrown out recently in street photography) I am looking for shapes, colors, shades, lights, details, etc. And important in this process is to be playful and dare to go really close!
+When I’m out only with the macro lens, I can feel the brain working in a completely different way (just like when I was thrown out recently in street photography).
+I am looking for shapes, colours, shades, lights, details, etc. And important in this process is to be playful and dare to go really close!

-I hope if you are a photographer that I have inspired to get closer to nature.
-Andyou got some tips on how.
+I hope if you are a photographer that I have inspired you to get closer to nature.
+And you got some tips on how.

-A good fif if you mess around on the ground, like me.
+It a good tip if you mess around on the ground, like me.
 It is these knee pads that I have inside my Fjällräven pants.
-You can also buy knee pads that can be put on the outside of your pants if you do not have the “holes” in the pants to place them like I do.
+You can also buy knee pads that can be put on the outside of your pants if you do not have the “holes” in the pants to place them as I do.
 After I got them, I didn’t get so blue, purple and orange on the knees and can wear a summer dress without the big questions.